 Fast forward to December of 2012.
 My ancient Nikon bodies needed replacement and I was thinking about getting a used D700.
 Around that time, I had been reading about Fujifilm's new X-Pro1 in various online reviews and was intrigued.
 I was already smitten with the look of the original X100 and it's hybrid OVF/EVF, and this looked like an improvement on that with interchangeable lenses, plus it was the same size as my beloved Leicas and worked the same way, with real shutter speed dial and aperture rings on the lenses.
 As a Christmas gift to myself, I bought the X-Pro1 body and 35mm f1.4 online without even trying them out.
 When it arrived, I loved the look of the camera, but it struggled to focus in low light.
 Even though the X-Pro1 with firmware 1.00 had pretty sluggish AF, it felt like the digital version of the Leicas that I had always wanted, but had the benefit of 49 AF points that covered nearly the entire frame.
 It was a fraction of the cost of what an equivalent Leica M9 system would cost.
 I sold all of my Nikon gear and quickly found used versions of the 18mm and 60mm lenses and I was set.
 I had about a month to practice using them before I brought them to a wedding.
 I bought a total of 3 X-Pro1 bodies so I could have the 18, 35 and 60 always at the ready.
 One on each shoulder, and one on my neck, as I had always done with 3 Leicas or 3 SLRs.

 At this time, there was some regular frustration getting the AF on the X-Pro1 to work reliably in low light, especially with the 60mm f2.4.
-It was a tack sharp portrait lens, but the AF was glacial.
-It would slowly rock all the way out to minimum focus, then try to determine focus on it's way to infinity, a process fortunately disguised by the long lens hood!
+It was a tack sharp portrait lens, but the AF was glacial to the point of being nearly useless.
+It would slowly rock all the way out to minimum focus, then try to determine focus on it's way to infinity, a process fortunately disguised by the long lens hood.
 I was used to manual focus with the Leicas, so this was not insurmountable.
 I would manually focus as needed, and the results were worth the occasional profanity from missed focus.
 Fuji had wisely removed the anti-aliasing filter found on everyone else's cameras, and replaced the standard Bayer color pattern with a new, proprietary design of their own.
 To my eye, the results were much more vivid colors, especially when using Lightroom to correct intentional underexposure.
 Out of camera JPEGs were stunning as per their reputation, but I always photographed in RAW to have greater control over the final result and quality, and still found straight digital files to be far too clean for my taste.
-The Fuji JPEGs are also prone to a waxy skin look that appears to be from some sort of noise reduction.
+The Fuji JPEGs are also prone to a waxy skin look that appears to be from some sort of noise reduction in conjunction with their "X-Trans" sensor (a proprietary 36x36 color pattern on top of a Sony sensor) rather than the Bayer color pattern that is universal in everyone else's cameras and now some of the Fujifilm cameras.
 Once I discovered how to match my film work via Lightroom, the circle was complete.
 My favorite B&W films are sadly discontinued, but they live on through the beautiful replication of Fuji Neopan 400 and Neopan 1600.
 Looking at all of those negatives at film scans for over a decade paid off: I knew how to make RAW files look like my favorite films using replications as a starting point.
 Now my portfolio is a mix of film and digital and no one can ever tell which is which.
 All that matters is the final result.

 The cameras had the fast, intuitive controls exactly like the Leica film cameras I had used forever, they delivered dynamic range that was virtually identical to film, and as an added bonus, my entire kit of 3 bodies and 3 lenses and backup batteries weighed about the same as a Nikon D2X and a 24-70 f2.8 zoom.
 (Article continues below)